Everyone is welcome!

 First Day Check-In:

-Most Sports camps will check in the first day at the PDS Skating Rink which serves as "home base" for all PDS Summer Sports Programs.
+Most Sports camps will check in the first day at the PDS Tent on Smoyer Parking lot, which serves as "home base" for all PDS Summer Sports Programs.
 Exceptions are Fencing, Sixers Basketball, and Nike Basketball.
 All of these programs will be dropped off and picked up from the school building.
 All families will receive email notification prior to opening day with detailed information about drop-off and pick-up.
-After the first day, the rink will continue to serve as the drop-off and pick-up location for all other sports camps.
+After the first day, the tent will continue to serve as the drop-off and pick-up location for all other sports camps.

 Please refer to the below links for more specific information.